Azure/iotedge-lorawan-starterkit/docs/adr/006_cups.md

 ### IoT Hub related changes

-Two changes are expected for IoT Hub.

-First one is related to the ability to associate an Azure storage account with IoT Hub.

-One of the possible 'sinks' of where the credential files are going to be stored is the IoT Hub linked Azure Blob Storage.

-For this option to work, you must [associate an Azure Storage account to IoT Hub](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-csharp-csharp-file-upload#associate-an-azure-storage-account-to-iot-hub).
-Any LoRaWan Starter Kit IoT Hub, should have this option enabled by default, therefore some changes are required in the way the template is deployed.

-Second change is related to the concentrator device twin.
+Only change is related to the concentrator device twin.

 The following "desired" properties should be properly set: